Welcome to Southend Linux User Group(SoSLUG)

 Why should I attend?

-- Perhaps you want to start a project and need help.
+- Perhaps you want to start a tech project and need help.

-- Seek the advice from members for the latest Linux OS software or applications
+- Seek advice from members for the latest open source software or applications

-- Embrace or improve your skills base and / or help others
+- Embrace or improve your tech skills base and/or help others

-- Build projects for the Raspberry PI, Arduinos, Robots, Bitcoin mining rigs, Solar powered and Solar tracking Arduinos, 3D printing and much more besides
+- Build projects for the Raspberry Pi, Arduino, Robots, Bitcoin mining, 3D printing and more

-- Gain expertise on the Internet, Wireless, Openmesh, SSH, SCP, HTTPS, Amazon AWS for free
+- Gain expertise on the Internet, Wireless, Openmesh, SSH, SCP, HTTPS, Amazon AWS and other technologies

-At our weekly meeting, members and non members can hang out socialise, collaborate and participate, you can bring your laptops, PC or your projects and or any interesting ideas.
+At our weekly meeting, members and non members can hang out socialise, collaborate and participate, you can bring your laptop, PC or projects and/or any interesting ideas.
 All you really need bring is yourself and of course any friends.
 Many people often bring snacks with them to share on the night, presumably to feed the enthusiasm.

-Everyone is welcome, both members and non-members and of almost any age.
-It tends to be a nice mix of regulars, irregulars and some new faces, this is most definitely not an all male domain, we do have at least one female member as well.
+Everyone and anyone is welcome, both members and non-members of almost any age or skill level.
+It tends to be a nice mix of regulars and new faces

 You can look around for free, talk with members of the club at your discretion, our Membership is £24 per year and whilst we would welcome your support it is not essential, especially if you're limited in funds.